-- Picking avocados for your easy guacamole depends on how long you're going to store the avocados before preparing the dish.
+- Picking avocados for your Mexican guacamole depends on how long you're going to store the avocados before preparing the dish.

 - If you know you'll be making your guacamole right away, look for avocados that are darker in color.
 Place the avocado in the palm of your hand and give it a gentle squeeze; if it has some give but doesn't feel mushy, it's nice and ripe!

 - Are you planning to wait a couple of days before making your guac?
 Aim for avocados that are brighter green and have a much firmer texture.
 At this point, it will be 4 or 5 days before they reach proper ripeness.

 - If you need to speed up the ripening process, place the avocados in a paper bag with a banana or apple.

 - More detailed information about avocado ripeness can be found here!